gitpod-samples/template-dbt-bigquery/README.md

 The easiest way to achieve this is by setting [user-specific environment variables in Gitpod](https://gitpod.io/user/variables).
 Find out more about environment variables in Gitpod [here](https://www.gitpod.io/docs/configure/projects/environment-variables).

 The values of the environment variables are used inside dbt's `profiles.yml`.
-For more information about setting dbt with BigQuery, click [here](https://docs.getdbt.com/reference/warehouse-setups/bigquery-setup).
+For more information about setting up dbt with BigQuery, click [here](https://docs.getdbt.com/reference/warehouse-setups/bigquery-setup).

 ## Next Steps